 Can I pay in installments?

 - Andrews University degree students registering in January, May, and August can pay 40% of tuition and all fees at registration, with the balance due in three monthly payments.
-This option will be visible through Registration Central during the registration steps.
+This option will be visible in Registration Central while completing the payment steps.

-- Andrews University guest students must pay the total due at the time of registration.
+- Andrews University guest students (including high school students) must pay the total due at the time of registration.

-- Students taking classes for Washington Adventist University or Oakwood University credit may fill out the Payment Plan Agreement on p.11 of the Consortium Registration Packet to pay 40% of tuition and fees at the time of registration and 60% of tuition in three installment payments.
+- Students taking classes for Washington Adventist University or Oakwood University credit may fill out the Payment Plan Agreement as included in the Consortium Registration Packet to pay 40% of tuition and fees at the time of registration and 60% of tuition in three installment payments.

 Do you offer discounts?

-We offer a 50% tuition discount to senior citizen who are 65 or older.
-To qualify, new students submit a copy of their driver’s license or birth certificate to email@example.com when registering for a class.
+Persons who are 65 or older may receive a 50% discount for up to three undergraduate or graduate credits annually.
+To qualify, new students submit a copy of their driver’s license or birth certificate to firstname.lastname@example.org when registering for a class.